CCOSTAN/smarthome/tabletest.md

 Turn Home Security System ON at Sunset | event is sunset
  		 |
- 			Do it only when people are at home
+ 			Do it only when people are at home;Weekdays ONLY;Home Security System is Disarmed
- 			Weekdays ONLY
- 			Home Security System is Disarmed
  		 |
- 			Turn ON Home Security System in 'Home' mode
+ 			Turn ON Home Security System in 'Home' mode;Send an alert;Drop a message in the announcement queue
- 			Send an alert
- 			Drop a message in the announcement queue
  		 | TBD |
 Kitchen Lights on early morning during school days | exactly at 5:30 AM
  		 |
- 		    Weekdays (mon, tue, wed, thu, fri)
- 			Only during school days check (if school days input_boolean is ON)
+ 		    Weekdays (mon, tue, wed, thu, fri);Only during school days check (if school days input_boolean is ON)
  		 |
  			turn kitchen lights ON
  		 | TBD |
 Master Bedroom lights ON (Mallika side)at 5:20 |
  			Exactly at 5:20 AM
  		 |
- 			Only during Weekdays (mon, tue, wed, thu, fri) Only during school days check (if school days input_boolean is ON)
+ 			Only during Weekdays (mon, tue, wed, thu, fri);Only during school days check (if school days input_boolean is ON)
  		 |
- 			Turn ON Mallika's side of the bed lamp at 10% brightness with transition of 1 minute from 0 to 10% brightness Do not disturb Suresh
+ 			Turn ON Mallika's side of the bed lamp at 10% brightness with transition of 1 minute from 0 to 10% brightness;Do not disturb Suresh
  		 | TBD |
 Master Bedroom lights OFF (Mallika side)at 5:45 |
  			Exactly at 5:45 AM
  		 |
- 			Only during Weekdays (mon, tue, wed, thu, fri) Only during school days check (if school days input_boolean is ON)
+ 			Only during Weekdays (mon, tue, wed, thu, fri);Only during school days check (if school days input_boolean is ON)
  		 |
  			Turn OFF Mallika's side of the bed lamp with no transition Do not disturb Suresh